 About Me

-I am highly passionate about increasing equity and diversity across all levels in Canadian institutions of higher learning.
-I am currently a mentor at the IBET Phd Project to help with this.
+I am highly passionate about increasing equity and diversity across all levels in institutions of higher learning.
+I am currently a mentor at the IBET PhD Project to help with this.

 News